brunohpg/dbstream/README.md

 # dbstream
+A new way to feel the database

-Java Database Query Like Streams
+Java Database Queries Like Streams